The Danish Scout Council: Structure

+Kalaallit Nunaanni Spejderit Kattufiat - Grønlands Spejderkorps was an associate member until its dissolution in 2018.

 The associate members of the Danish Scout Council are all part of the council due to common history with Denmark.
 Kalaallit Nunaanni Spejderit Kattufiat - Grønlands Spejderkorps from Greenland and Føroya Skótaráð from the Faroe Islands are both associated since their countries are officially still parts of the Kingdom of Denmark, while the Dansk Spejderkorps Sydslesvig offers Scouting to the Danish minority of Southern Schleswig in Schleswig-Holstein, Germany.

 DSC consists of 9 representatives, four from Det Danske Spejderkorps, four from KFUM-Spejderne and a Council Commissioner.
-Other associated representatives comes from Danske Baptisters Spejderkorps, Kalaallit Nunaanni Spejderit Kattufiat - Grønlands Spejderkorps, Meginfelag Føroyer Dreingjaskota and Dansk Spejderkorps Sydslesvig.
+Other associated representatives comes from Danske Baptisters Spejderkorps, Meginfelag Føroyer Dreingjaskota and Dansk Spejderkorps Sydslesvig.

 Les Scouts Tunisiens (Scouts of Tunisia) have a partnership project with KFUM-Spejderne i Danmark.